Searching for your Amsterdam museum fix? Welcome to the Amsterdam Tulip Museum!

 The best place to get your ultimate tulip fix is at the Amsterdam Tulip Museum.
 This is the perfect place to devour all things tulips but it's not just for the flower fans.
 Anyone who is interested in history or agriculture will find it fascinating as well.
+And the Amsterdam Tulip Museum is located in central Amsterdam, making it an easy walk from most other attractions (and from our favourite hotel in Amsterdam, the Nova Hotel).
 But to access the museum you'll first have to pull yourself away from the gift shop!

 The museum section itself is small and, even if you moved at a leisurely pace, you would need less than an hour to see it all.
 The exhibits are spread over several floors (with very narrow and steep stairs - it's not accessible for anyone with a mobility impairment) and it starts with a look at what tulips are and where they come from.
 I was surprised to learn that tulips are native to Afghanistan, among other countries, and they're not really regarded as anything special.